 Did you know that you can successfully replace the Power Wheels battery with your lawnmower battery?
-It doesn’t take a lot of technical know-how to convert power wheels to lawn mower battery.
+It doesn’t take a lot of technical know-how to convert power wheels to lawn mower batteries.

 You have to avoid a few pitfalls to have a working toy vehicle after converting power wheels to a lawnmower battery.

 Extra or replacement Power Wheels batteries

 If you are looking for an extra battery or need a replacement battery or charger this will help.

 Installing a Lawn Mower Battery into Power Wheels